Dyvinia/BFPlusDocs/docs/community-updates/v10-release.md

         - Added the cut "TAKE THAT" emote.
         - Added the cut "THAT'S HOW" emote.
     - Blasters
+        - New Randomize blaster options for primary and secondary weapons.
         - New Assault blaster: E-10.
         - New Assault blaster: Neo-Crusader Rifle.
         - New Heavy blaster: ABR-2 Zato Rifle.